FRC4946/4946Wiki/content/Team History/2019 Destination Deep Space.md

 ## Durham College District Event

 The team's first event of the 2019 season was the Durham College competition.
 Through 12 qualification matches, the team went 5-7, seeding 16th.
 The team was the first pick of alliance 4, and was eliminated in the quarterfinals.
-The team also won the [[Entrepreneurship Award]].
+The team also won the [[Team Sustainability Award]].
 ![[DSC02216.jpg|600]]
 ## North Bay District Event